 However, instead of typing each rewrite rule we prove that they preserve types.
 We are not aware of previous works in the field of CLP featuring a formulation of type safety like that of Theorem \ref{t:soundness}.
-The reason might be simply the fact that Harper's formulation is newer than Hindley-Milner's.

-As we have said, $\LSET$'s type system is inspired in the type system of Z and B. Borrowing ideas from these notations is quite natural as \setlog is based on a set theory similar to those underlying Z and B. In Z and B type inference, in the sense of deducing the type of some variable from the terms where it participates in, is not allowed; all variables must be declared.
+As we have said, \setlog's type system is inspired in the type system of Z and B. Borrowing ideas from these notations is quite natural as \setlog is based on a set theory similar to those underlying Z and B. In Z and B type inference, in the sense of deducing the type of some variable from the terms where it participates in, is not allowed; all variables must be declared.
 Subtyping is also nonexistent in Z and B. So we do in \setlog.
-Differently from Z and B, in \setlog all sets are finite and elements of basic types have a known form (e.g. $\uc{b}{a}$).
+Differently from Z and B, in \setlog elements of basic types have a known form (e.g., $\uc{b}{a}$).
 This is useful when \setlog is used as a programming language because users can give values to input variables of basic types.
 Obviously, tools for Z and B implement typecheckers similar to ours. \citeN{DBLP:journals/corr/abs-2008-02933} shows snippets of the Prolog implementation of a B typechecker.